madhurashinde/Practice-Codes/README.md

 5.Identify if a character is a vowel or a consonant

-6.Find the largest number bewtween three numbers
+6.Find the largest number between three numbers